 Due to variations in travel, preload, and rider standing position optimal spring rate will vary.
-This guide is intended to be used during initial setup and only provides recommendations for spring rate and is not intended to define spring rates to specific rider weight.
+This guide is intended to be used during initial setup and only provides recommendations

 Coil Spring Rate Change

 If it is determined while setting sag that a different spring rate is required to achieve the appropriate amount of sag, an additional purchase of a different spring will be required.
 Contact your local dealer or visit canecreek.com for a coil spring purchase.
 Cane Creek offers extra soft (red), soft (black), medium (green), and firm (blue) spring rates.